PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 could try to contribute to.
 I certainly made a number of mistakes in the beginning; I didn't know that 'git revert' was an actual command and I tried to revert a commit by hand, leaving a dangling parenthesis and breaking the repo.
-Another time I added java as a dependency to an image library and broke the graphics stack for half the architectures until I reverted that!
+Another time I added Java as a dependency to an image library and broke the graphics stack for half the architectures until I reverted that!
 I even had a stint as a failed GSoC student.
-I was working on bournish, a gash/gash-utils like utility to make debugging in the early boot process far easier by providing common CLI utilities.
-I had some issues with time management and ended up spending more time than I should have updating packages in the repository, as a result I didn't spend enough time working on bournish and it's languished since then.
+I was working on bournish, a Gash/Gash-utils like utility to make debugging in the early boot process far easier by providing common CLI utilities.
+I had some issues with time management and ended up spending more time than I should have updating packages in the repository, as a result I didn't spend enough time working on Bournish and it's languished since then.

 Currently I enjoy working on troublesome packages and expanding the number of packages available on non-popular architectures.
-Sometimes it's removing compiler flags or 'ifdef gating' architecture-specific includes and other times certain parts of programs need to be disabled.
+Sometimes it's removing compiler flags or ‘ifdef gating’ architecture-specific includes and other times certain parts of programs need to be disabled.
 Then everything needs to be double-checked for cross-compiling.
 Right now I'm working on riscv64-linux support in Guix, it has a lot of